 What is a PIG Launcher?

-A Pig Launcher is a device, generally, Y shaped funnel section of a pipeline system from where the PIG is launched.
+A Pig Launcher is a device, generally, a Y-shaped funnel section of a pipeline system from where the PIG is launched.
 It is basically a pressurized container that can be opened to insert the PIG.
-Refer to Fig. 8, Fig 9, and Fig. 11 for having a clear idea of how a Pig Launcher looks like.
+Refer to Fig. 8, Fig 9, and Fig. 11 for a clear idea of what a Pig Launcher looks like.

 What is a PIG Receiver?

 A pig receiver is a container or device to receive a pipeline pig out of the pipeline without interrupting the flow.
 This forms a part of the pipeline pigging system.
-Both pig launcher and receiver are known as pig trap assemblies.
+Both pig launchers and receivers are known as pig trap assemblies.

-Both Pig launcher and receiver constitutes of the following components:
+Both Pig launcher and receiver constitute the following components: